oscarpoppa/IBReal/README.md

 # IBReal
 Messing with extended precision using Python integers.

-IBReal represents a memory-limited, arbitrary precision, integer-based implementation of a real number.
+IBReal represents a memory-only-limited, arbitrary precision, integer-based implementation of a real number.
-It offers addition, subtraction, and multiplication only, which is OK for iteration exploration.
+It offers addition, subtraction, powers (integer), and multiplication only, which is OK for iteration exploration.
 I'm not expecting it to be fast.
-All math operations (+-*) are also available in in-line mode (i.e. +=).
+All math operations (**,+,-,*) are also available in in-line mode (i.e. +=).

 Usage:
 realnum = IBReal(raw, prec, fast_ivs)